$2$-Modular Matrices

 By \ref{long lines}, if an element $y$ of $X$ is on a line in $\cL$, then each long line of $M$ through $y$ is spanned by a long line of $M|X$ through $y$.
 As no spike is graphic, $y$ is not a tip of a spike restriction of $M$.
 Moreover, if $y \ne x$, then $y$ is on exactly one $4$-point line of $M$, so $X$ contains at most one special point of $M$ that is on a line in $\cL$.

 If an element $y$ of $X$ is not on a line in $\cL$, then $y$ is not on a $4$-point line, since $E(M) - X$ is independent.
 By \ref{long lines}, the element $y$ is on at most one more long line in $M$ than in $M|X$, which implies that $y$ is a tip of at most one spike restriction of $M$.
 Thus, $y$ is not a special point.
-Therefore, $M$ has at most one special point in $X$.
+Therefore, $M$ has at most one special point in $X$, namely $x$.

 Now, let $e \in E(M) - X$.
 We will show that $e$ is not special.
-We may assume that $e$ is freely added to the $3$-point line $L' = \{12, 13, 23\}$ of $M|X$.
-By \ref{long lines}, each long line of $M$ through $e$ contains an element of $X$ that uses the vertex $3$.
-Let $T$ be a transversal of the points of $M/e$ so that each element in $T$ is in $X$ and uses the vertex $3$; then $T$ is independent in $M|X$.
-Also, $T$ contains at most one of $13$ and $23$, and so $T$ does not span $L'$ in $M|X$.
+We may assume that $e$ is freely added to the $3$-point line $L' = \{01, 02, 12\}$ of $M|X$.
+By \ref{long lines}, each long line of $M$ through $e$ contains an element of $X$ that uses the vertex $2$.
+Let $T$ be a transversal of the points of $M/e$ so that each element in $T$ is in $X$ and uses the vertex $2$; then $T$ is independent in $M|X$.
+Also, $T$ contains at most one of $02$ and $12$, and so $T$ does not span $L'$ in $M|X$.
 Since $e$ is freely added to $L'$, this implies that $T$ does not span $e$ in $M$.
 Since $T$ is independent in $M$ and does not span $e$, the element $e$ is not a tip of a spike restriction of $M$.
 Since $e$ is on exactly one $4$-point line of $M$, the element $e$ is not special.
-Thus, $M$ has no special point in $E(M) - X$ and at most one special point in $X$, so the lemma holds. \end{proof}
+Thus, $x$ is the unique special point of $M$, so the lemma holds. \end{proof}

 We need an analogous lemma for a different case.